DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-06-09-exploring-information-architecture.md

 - Use card components and back links to allow navigation.
 - Provide 'related' links in an aside block on each programme page.

-To bring the site map concept alive, a set of flow components were created.
+To bring the site map concept alive, a set of flow components were designed.
 This enabled easy creation of user journeys/flows without designing lots of real pages.

 ## Design tasks completed